MadratJerry/SimpleJavaMaze/README.md

-# algorithm-collection-visualization
+# SimpleJavaMaze
-Algorithm collection and visualization with Java code.
+Just a simple Java maze with UI.